Mike Sands (sprinter)

 Michael Sands (born 1 July 1953) is a Bahamian former track and field sprinter.
 During his peak he held the Bahamian records from 100 metres to 400 metres.

 He represented his country twice at the Summer Olympics (1972 and 1976) and served as flag bearer on both occasions.
 He was the first ever gold medallist for the Bahamas at the 1975 Central American and Caribbean Championships in Athletics and also won a bronze medal at the 1975 Pan American Games.

-He now serves as president of the Bahamas Association of Athletic Associations, the national governing body for the sport of athletics.
+He was president of the Bahamas Association of Athletic Associations, the national governing body for the sport of athletics.
+He is currently the president of North American, Central American and Caribbean Athletic Association (NACAC).

 Career

 Sprinting

 Sands attended Bahamas Academy in Nassau as a child and was later educated in the United States, studying at Sheepshead Bay High School in Brooklyn, New York before graduating from Penn State University.
 As a teenager he excelled in the sprints and a 19-year-old Sands was chosen for the 1972 Summer Olympics team.
 At the competition he was a quarter-finalists in the 100 metres and ran in the heats of the 200 metres and the 4×100 metres relay.
 Sands took over the mantle of the top Bahamian sprinter from Tom Robinson, who won multiple medals at the British Empire and Commonwealth Games in the 1960s.

 While at university there, he competed in NCAA events with the Penn State Nittany Lions.
 He took All-American honours as a finalist in the 4x440-yard relay at the 1973 NCAA Outdoor Championships.
 In 1974 he was a 100-yard dash and 220-yard dash semi-finalist at the NCAA Outdoors.
 He won the 440-yard dash at the 1975 NCAA Indoor Championships with a time of 48.5 seconds.
 His fastest performance came at the 1975 NCAA Outdoor Championships: there he ran 45.46 seconds in the semi-finals (a new stadium record) but was over a second slower in the final, ending the competition in fifth place.

 The 1975 season was his best athletically: he ran a personal best of 10.1 seconds for the 100 m and ran 45.20 seconds for the 440-yd dash.
 The latter time stood as the Bahamian national record for 21 years and Sands also held the national records from 100 m to 400 m at the time.
 He became the first person of his nation to win a gold medal at the Central American and Caribbean Championships in Athletics when he took the 400 m title at the 1975 event.
 He also claimed a bronze medal in the 200 m at the 1975 Pan American Games and placed fourth in the 400 m race.

 Sands' second Olympic appearance followed at the 1976 Montreal Olympics and he again served as the nation's flag bearer.
 He was picked for the 100 m and 400 m disciplines and was a quarter-finalist over the longer distance.
 Sands retired from active competition in 1981.